 While ‘church’ is a word often used to describe the building, it is actually the word used to describe the people who attend.
 Over the past 100 years many people have been part of the church at St Anne’s and it continues to touch the lives of people who have not only been regular attendees but also those who have come for baptisms, weddings and funerals.

 Services up until the 1970s in church were from the Book of Common Prayer.
 Indeed we continue to use the Book of Common Prayer Holy Communion service at our 8am Sunday service each week.
 In days gone by the service pattern was different to what it is today, with a 9.30am Family Communion service being followed by an 11am service of Matins.
-Today we hold a Family Communion service at 10am every week, apart from the first Sunday of every month when we hold an all-age Family Service to which we welcome our uniformed organisations.
-The Family Service appears to have stood the test of time, with this pattern having being adopted, from what can be gathered, around the late 1940’s.
+Today we hold a Family Communion service at 10.30am every week.
+In the past this service was held at 10.00amd and appears to have stood the test of time, with this pattern having being adopted, from what can be gathered, around the late 1940’s.
 A 6.30pm service of Evensong was also a feature of the church for many years, but as a consequence of diminishing numbers the PCC decided to discontinue this service a few years ago

 When St Anne’s was first consecrated it could boast of a large Sunday school with at one time 700 children enrolled!
 As the years have passed and the culture in which we live having changed beyond recognition to that of a hundred years ago, it is perhaps not surprising that habits of going to Sunday school have changed too.
-That said, St Anne’s continues to hold term time groups for all ages between 0 – 17 under the umbrella of ‘Light Club’ and this continues to operate as the result of the dedication and commitment of a group of willing volunteers.
+That said, St Anne’s continued for many years to hold term time groups for all ages between 0 – 17 under the umbrella of ‘Light Club’.
+Again as times have changed we now hold a dedicated 4.00pm service just for children called ‘IGNITE’.
 At one time St Anne’s was also renowned for its strong Youth Fellowship.
+In recent years this again is becoming a strength of St Anne’s with a Thursday evening Youth Group and Friday afternoon Youth Drop-In.
 The links with our uniformed organisations remain strong with Guides, Brownies and Rainbows continuing to be well supported and meeting weekly in the Church Hall.
 The Scouts, Cubs and Beavers continue to meet in the Scout Hut, which was built during the last 25 years on Slack Walk within the parish and again those groups are well supported.

 Some groups cease to exist and others are reborn.
 One of these is the Bell Ringing Team.
 Having started originally in 1984, by the mid 2000s the team had stopped meeting.
 A number of people have since come together and started ringing again and we now have our own team for ringing at weddings and on other occasions.
 The age of the team ranges from 10 to 70+ and meets weekly, alternating ringing between St Anne’s and The Priory.
 This is a good example of collaborative ministry, which is something the church as a whole is encouraging in these changing times.